 1.6.
 Protocol for OXPHOS analysis in permeabilized cells or tissues

 1.6.1.
-Use lysed (permeabilized) tissue sample or permeabilize cells by adding 1 µL of digitonin (8.1 mM digitonin stock in dimethyl sulfoxide (DMSO)) for a final concentration of 5 µg/mL to permeabilize cells.
+Use lysed (permeabilized) tissue sample or permeabilize cells by adding 1 &#181;L of digitonin (8.1 mM digitonin stock in dimethyl sulfoxide (DMSO)) for a final concentration of 5 &#181;g/mL to permeabilize cells.
 The flux will drop and should stabilize at >5 min.

 CAUTION: Digitonin is acutely toxic to the respiratory tract, in contact with skin, or when swallowed.